 IAPMO created the ‘Committee for the Awareness and Understanding of a Sustainable Environment’ (CAUSE) and the Green Technical Committee (GTC).
 The GTC was charged with the development of the IAPMO’s Green Plumbing and Mechanical Code Supplement (GPMCS) in an effort to fulfill the IAPMO’s call for a reduction in energy and water consumption in the Uniform Codes.

-IPA volunteered to review IAPMO’s Green Plumbing and Mechanical Code Supplement (GPMCS), modify it to suit Indian conditions, practices and laws and adapt it as ‘Green Plumbing Code Supplement-India’ (GPCS-I) to the Uniform Plumbing Code-India (UPC-I).
-The 2010 Green Plumbing Code Supplement-India is a supplement to UPC-I and ITM.
+IPA entered into an agreement with IAPMO India to review IAPMO’s Green Plumbing and Mechanical Code Supplement (GPMCS), modify it to suit Indian conditions, practices and laws and adapt it as ‘Green Plumbing Code Supplement – India’ (GPCS-I) to the Uniform Plumbing Code – India (UPC-I).
+GPCS-I is a supplement to UPC-I and its ITM.
+The GPCS-I has been prepared by the Technical Committee comprising some of the eminent Consultants, Project Managers, Contractors and Manufacturers in the country, specially formed for this purpose by IPA.
+The Committee along with IAPMO staff has been supported in this endeavour by many leading professionals in the Indian plumbing industry.

-Green Plumbing Code Supplement-India is the most comprehensive document on sustainable plumbing systems in maintaining the high standards for protecting public health and safety.
+GPCS-I is the most comprehensive document on sustainable plumbing systems to maintain the high standards for protecting public health and safety.
 This document is a model code for jurisdictions implementing green guidelines.

 Water Efficient Products - India